AY-Khalid/profiles_updated/README.md

 - All IDs are **UUID v7**
 - All timestamps are **UTC ISO 8601**
-- CORS is open (`*`) to allow the grading script to reach the server
+- CORS is open (`*`) to allow the grading script to reach the API
+- Filters are combinable — all conditions must match (AND logic)
+- Pagination is enforced on all list endpoints (`limit` max: 50)
-- Submitting the same name twice returns the existing profile — no duplicate records are created
+- Submitting the same name twice returns the existing profile — no duplicates created